vmware/vmware-aria-operations-integration-sdk/docs/guides/adding_content.md

         └── <...>
         ```

-  5. Once the alert definition(s) are present in the content directory as above, run `mp-build` to create a new pak file that includes the alert definitions.
+  4. Once the alert definition(s) are present in the content directory as above, run `mp-build` to create a new pak file that includes the alert definitions.

 ## Adding a Traversal

+???+ note

-> Note: Traversals must be created manually.
+    Traversals must be created manually.
 There is no option to create in the VMware Aria Operations UI and export.

 A traversal specification defines how to navigate through objects by defining one or more _paths_ through their relationships, and is defined in the `describe.xml` file.
 Each path consists of two or more _nodes_, and each node is separated by two bars (`||`).